Lingyungou11/SC-DION-for-permafrost-inversion/README.md

 ## Environment

-The codes were developed and tested using:
+The code was developed and tested using:

 - **Python**
 - **PyTorch**
-- **NVIDIA GeForce RTX 4070 Super GPU**
+- **NVIDIA GeForce RTX 4070 SUPER GPU**

 GPU acceleration is recommended for model training and inversion.